CambiumRG/rhoMtreeRing/README.md

 ### Analysis

 **Entry Sample Info**
 Complete Sample ID, Year of obtention.
 DPI and Sample thickness are required to obtain comparative values of ring width and density among different samples.

-At *Path Info* box you can select the desired path mode (pay attention to ring detection requirements) and number of pixels selected to extract density profile.
+At *Path Info* box, you can select the desired path mode (pay attention to ring detection requirements) and number of pixels to extract density profile.

 ![SampleInfo](https://user-images.githubusercontent.com/74645623/99530605-d5e59b00-29a1-11eb-8b7f-19e7480c6438.png)

 **Path Creation**

 In the *Main Window*, firstly select path limits by double-left-clicking on the left side (recent years) of the sample to place the beginning of the segment and continue delimiting path segments across the sample perpendicularly to ring limits.
+If you need to zoom in/out the sample, you can use the bars placed behind an on the left of the working window.
 Path width for density extraction can be changed throughout the entire analysis.

 **Ring Detection and Editing**

-Once path is set, confirm the ring selection method options at *Detection Options* box and click on `Ring Detection`.
+Once the desired path is set, confirm the ring selection method options at *Detection Options* box and click on `Run Detection for Years`.
 If, unfortunately, automatic ring detection did not work properly, you can modify ring borders on `Ring Editing` mode.
-One click on the desired border set a new border, while you can select one or multiple ring borders by clicking and dragging and delete them clicking on `Delete Border`.
+One click on the desired ring border set a new border, while you can select one or multiple ring borders by clicking and dragging to delete them by clicking on `Delete Border`.

 **Earlywood/Latewood Detection and Editing**

+For intra-annual border detection click on `Run Detection for Early-Late Wood`.
+Furthermore, you can edit those borders in the same way that for ring borders by enablig `Edit Early/Late Wood` box in the `Ring Editing` mode.

+WARNING: In case you measure Earlywood/Latewood number of intra-annual borders must be equal to number of ring borders.

 ![MainInfo](https://user-images.githubusercontent.com/74645623/99530533-b9e1f980-29a1-11eb-9864-9c6589f7956d.png)

 ### Results

+**Optional Sample Info**
+In this window you can complete various information about site, species, researcher or date.

+**Output**

+Analysed measures can be exported on various formats:
+1.-*Comma Separated Values*.
+Containing density and ring measures.
+2.-*Excel format*.
+Containing density, ring measures and optional info.
+3.-*RWL*.
+Containing ring measures.
+4.-*Project at RDS format*.
+Containing data to reopen the project by loading it further on for corrections.

 ![Results](https://user-images.githubusercontent.com/74645623/99530723-f7df1d80-29a1-11eb-9e20-5035f0ad3c59.png)

 ## References